the-hypermedia-project/charter/hypermedia-elements.md

 2. Actions
 3. Link and Action Templates

+A transition MUST have a relation type, which defines how the transition relates to current state.
+A transition MAY also have the following.

+1. **Response Types** - What media types the transition can respond with
+2. **Label** - Human-readable label for the transition
+3. **Type** - Adding semantic information about the transition
+4. **Embed?** - Define whether or not the resource should be transcluded
+5. **Embed As** - Define how to transclude a resource

 ### Links

 Links are a common category of transitions that are considered safe transitions.
-At minimum, a link has the following.
+At minimum, a link MUST have a URI for the resource.

-1. **Relation Type** - Relation type or name of the transition
-2. **URI** - URI of the link

 #### Queries